OWASP/ASVS/4.0/en/0x04-Assessment_and_Certification.md

 ### For Secure Development Training

 ASVS can also be used to define characteristics of secure software.
 Many “secure coding” courses are simply ethical hacking courses with a light smear of coding tips.
-This does not help developers.
+This may not necessarily help developers to write more secure code.
 Instead, secure development courses can use the ASVS with a strong focus on the proactive controls found in the ASVS, rather than the Top 10 negative things not to do.

 ### As a Driver for Agile Application Security